 Step 13: Discuss what students learned from this activity.
 In their journals, have students write their personal accounts of the downfall of their town.

 When you have a few extra minutes in class, have students give you a number between 1 and 26.
 Look on the Web of Interdependence: Colonial Job List printable and see which job it is.
 Tell the class the name of the job, and see how many people they think would be affected if this job moved out of town.
 They will soon learn who is critical to the town and who is not.

 - Complete the journal entry if it was not completed in class.

 - Write a second journal entry telling what you could do to keep this from happening to their town.

-- Did it seem relevant to the students?
+- Did the activity seem relevant to the students?

 - Did they stay focused on the main idea and not get overly involved with the physical activity?

 - Could the students write about the experience coherently?

 - During the discussion did the students understand the meaning of interdependence in colonial life?